apache/accumulo-website/_posts/blog/2019-11-04-checkstyle-import-control.md

 Accumulo follows [SemVer] across versions with the declaration of a public API.
 Code not in the public API should be considered unstable, at risk of changing between versions.
-The packages included in the public API are [listed on the website][api] but may not always be considered when developing using Accumulo code.
-This blog post explains how to setup a Maven project to automatically detect when Accumulo 2.0 code used in the project is outside of the public API.
+The packages included in the public API are [listed on the website][api] but may not be considered when an Accumulo user writes code.
+This blog post explains how to make Maven automatically detect usage of Accumulo 2.0 code outside the public API.

 ## Checkstyle Plugin